asciiscry3r/mksscryertower.quest/content/category/Slavery_in_piracy_groups_criminal_groups_and_in_cults.rst

 Criminals, communists enroll children 1-2 years old into the Red Army by deception, fake documents and using a code from ordinary words whose meaning is changed, they begin to turn the child into a slave or make him an accomplice in crimes.

+Scientologists, pirates, slave owners during the war in Ukraine found a new way of disposing of slaves who became inconvenient or unprofitable, slaves are those who have been kept for so long with damaged or constantly kept with damaged internal organs of the central nervous system that they no longer understand that they are controlled or they no longer have any options for salvation because the population does not care about observing their rights and laws, and often the slave never knows about the huge layer of technologies of radio frequency control, stimulation, interference with life and that electromagnetic waves poison the body.
+Slaves are manipulated into voluntary battalions where there are commanders who have received payment from the mafia and owe it services, and people are brought under the fire of the enemy by radio control in the first battles or when the opportunity arises.

 *Best tactic from this and similar groups is using* `brain to brain interface technology`_ *for transmit or recive their will, they call this action - suppression of suppressive personalities, where criminals is in itself what it destroys according to its "faith", in result people under supression can try to leave life by suicide - in the process of "suppression". victims of murder can acquire a desire for self-destructive behavior, which is caused by electromagnetic connections, shackles, and suicide is the final resistance to them.*
 *Or after years of live in cult/group/communa have* `Stockholm Syndrome`_ *and start help and protect other cults members and tormentors.
 Or the victory of the enemy and slavery.
 In addition, the cults sell the rights to decisions about the use of similar technologies by terrorists under the guise of magical abilities that reflect a new level of initiation.*